bioinfo-pf-curie/mpiSORT/docs/README.md

 2) Q: Is it a mandatory to have a power of 2 number of CPU to use mpiSORT?

    A: With this actual version yes.
 If you really want to play with non power of 2 CPU no problem, in mpiSort.c comment from the lines 220 to 230 and recompile the source.
 Using non power of 2 CPU reduce the number of CPU ressources needed but induce a memory overhead for the rank 0 job (some MB).
-Try it and if it works then use it.
+Try it and if it works then use it but be aware of the memory bound (see Q3)

-3) Q: Where does this memory bounds (see benchmark) comes from?
+3) Q: Where does this memory bounds comes from?

-   A: This subject is under investigation it may comes from a limit of the message size in MPI or a limit in some MPI internal data structure (MPI_Type_Create_struct, MPI_Pack, MPI_Unpack...).
-A work around could be to send the messages in multiple times with fixed sizes.
+   A: The memory bounds have been released for power of 2 cores but is still in place if you decided to use non-power of 2 cores.
+The work around is to send buffer by packets of 1GB during the shuffle of the reads.